-Unfortunately, Sheraton failed to give either Model Numbers or a Type Description to either their South Bend copy of 6-inch lathe, being identified by simply as the 41/2" and the 61/2" lathes.
-In subsequent years, as their range expanded, Sheraton named their lathes according to their intended use and capabilities lathes: machines for training were listed (in increasing size) as the Cub, Cadet (6.75" x 28") and Diploma (7.7" x 22") with the larger industrial models being called Challenger (7" x 35.5") and Defiance.
-All these lathes have modern 'angular' styling and the asymmetric (steep on the inside and wider on the outer) front V-way bed way common at the time.
+As their range expanded, Sheraton named the Regal copies according to their intended use and capabilities: machines for training were listed (in increasing size) as the Cub, Cadet (6.75" x 28") and Diploma (7.7" x 22") with the larger industrial models being called Challenger (7" x 35.5") and Defiance.
+All these lathes had modern 'angular' styling and the asymmetric (steep on the inside and wider on the outer) front V-way bed way common at the time.
 Interestingly, while both early lathes had proper lever locking of the tailstock, Sheraton reverted to the self-hiding, loose spanner for the others.
-Another interesting addition to the range was the Conquest, a geared-head version of the venerable and popular South Bend 10.

 Listed in sales literature as the Sheraton 41/2" (in Australia, as well as England, the capacity of a lathe is given as the centre height, not swing) the lathe was available (as was the original South Bend) in three models: "A" with screwcutting gearbox and power sliding and surfacing; "B" with power sliding and surfacing but changewheels for screwcutting; "C" with changewheels and hand-driven cross feed.
 Drive was by a heavy-duty "B" section V belt, although the original - and to some eyes rather quirky - 2-step V-belt-to-flat-pulley countershaft arrangement was retained to give a total of 16 speeds from around 25 to 1200 r.p.m.
 The spindle was hardened and ground, including the thread on the nose.
 Unlike the highly-developed "super-finished" South Bend spindle, which ended up with a wick-feed supply of lubricant from sumps beneath the bearings, the Sheraton relied upon simple top-mounted wick-equipped oilers.

-Other departures from standard included the use of aluminium castings for the changewheel guard and the backgear covers, an improved lever-locked tailstock and a chromium-plate finish to the carriage handwheels.
-Some thought had obviously gone into the tailstock for, unlike the original that required the services of a loose, self-hiding spanner for the bed clamp, that on the Sheraton was not only more massive by used a proper eccentric cross shaft and lever.
+Other departures from standard included the use of rather fine, highly polished aluminium castings for the changewheel and backgear covers, an improved lever-locked tailstock and a chromium-plate finish to the carriage handwheels.
+Some thought had obviously gone into the tailstock for, unlike the original that required the services of a loose, self-hiding spanner for the bed clamp, that on the Sheraton was not only more massive but used a proper eccentric cross shaft and lever.
 As a further sophistication, the bed clamping plate was spring loaded so that, as the tension of the locking lever relaxed, it was automatically moved downwards instead of binding on its eye bolt.

-Both simple cast-iron legs and a more modern-looking braced sheet-metal stand (both with and without shelves) were available as was a full range of accessories including taper turning, a swivelling vertical milling slide, collets, plain and micrometer carriage stops, a screwcutting cross-slide stop, metric translation gears, a bed-mounted 6-station capstan unit, production cut-off slide, T-slotted bring table, a neat toolpost grinder (similar to the "Little Giant" offered for the Boxford) and fixed and travelling steadies--both with neat, screw-adjustable bronze fingers.
+Both simple cast-iron legs and a more modern-looking, braced sheet-metal stand (both with and without shelves) were available, as was a full range of accessories including taper turning, a swivelling vertical milling slide, draw-in and lever-operated collet sets, drive dogs plain and micrometer carriage stops, a screwcutting cross-slide stop, metric transposing gears, a bed-mounted 6-station capstan unit, a tailstock capstan unit on a No. 2 Morse taper shank, production cut-off slide, T-slotted boring table, neatly boxed turning, boring and knurling tools, thread-dial indicators, a neat toolpost grinder (similar to the "Little Giant" offered for the Boxford) and fixed and travelling steadies--both with neat, screw-adjustable bronze fingers.

-Final versions of Sheraton's 9-inch were given a roller bearing headstock with distinctive angular styling - though the rest remained much as the original South Bend had in the late 1930s.
+Final versions of the Sheraton's 9-inch belt-drive model were given a distinctively angular styled roller bearing headstock with a CamLock spindle - though the rest remained much as